collective/collective.developermanual/source/serving/index.rst

 =======================================
-Serving HTTP and traversing site data
+HTTP serving and traversing site data
 =======================================

 Serving content from your site to your users is effectively a mechanism to